cunger/100hoursofada/README.md

 Predfined exceptions are `Constraint_Error` (for overflows an bound errors), `Storage_Error` (for memory issues), `Tasking_Error` (for task-related problems), and `Program_Error` (more arcane).
 Leave them to Ada and always define the exceptions you want to raise.

+Every run-time error results in an exception and can be handled.

 ## Arrays

 * Arrays can have any enumerable, bounded type as an index type.
 (It an be unbound when declaring the array but needs to be constrained before the array can be used.)